 1 and 2 Samuel were originally one book.
-It was divided into two parts by the translators of the Septuagint (the pre-Christian Greek translation of the OT) - a division subsequently followed by Jerome (in the Latin Vulgate, c. a.d.
+It was divided into two parts by the translators of the Septuagint (the pre-Christian Greek translation of the OT) -- a division subsequently followed by Jerome (in the Latin Vulgate, c. a.d.
 400) and by modern versions.

 The title of the book has varied from time to time, having been designated "The First and Second Books of Kingdoms" (Septuagint), "First and Second Kings" (Vulgate) and "First and Second Samuel" (Hebrew tradition and most modern versions).

 Who Wrote the Book of 1 Samuel?

-Title and Author:

-1 and 2 Samuel, comprising a single book in the Hebrew Scriptures, are named after the prophet Samuel.
-Traditionally, the authorship is attributed to Samuel himself, along with the prophets Nathan and Gad, as suggested by 1 Chronicles 29:29 (NIV): 1 Chronicles 29:29 New International Version 29 As for the events of King David's reign, from beginning to end, they are written in the records of Samuel the seer, the records of Nathan the prophet and the records of Gad the seer, Contents and Theme: Kingship and Covenant
+The authorship of 1 Samuel is unknown.
+This book, along with 2 Samuel, was originally a single volume in the Hebrew canon.
+Traditionally, the prophet Samuel was considered the author of the books of Samuel, and it is likely that he contributed to it.
+However, Samuel died prior to the completion of 1 Samuel, meaning he could not be its only author.

+In 2 Samuel 1:18, we find a reference to the Book of Jashar.
+1 Chronicles 27:24 mentions the Annals of David and 1 Chronicles 29:24 mention the records of Samuel, Nathan, and Gad.

+The references in 1 Chronicles do not prove that these other records were used as sources in 1 Samuel, but it is clear there were multiple historical records available for whoever did write 1 Samuel.

+Contents and Theme: Kingship and Covenant

 1 Samuel relates God's establishment of a political system in Israel headed by a human king.
 Before the author describes this momentous change in the structure of the theocracy (God's kingly rule over his people), he effectively depicts the complexity of its context.
-The following events provide both historical and theological background for the beginning of the monarchy: The birth, youth and call of Samuel (chs.
-1-3) In a book dealing for the most part with the reigns of Israel's first two kings, Saul and David, it is significant that the author chose not to include a birth narrative of either of these men, but to describe the birth of their forerunner and anointer, the prophet Samuel.
+The following events provide both historical and theological background for the beginning of the monarchy:

+1. The birth, youth and call of Samuel (chs.
+1 - 3).
+In a book dealing for the most part with the reigns of Israel's first two kings, Saul and David, it is significant that the author chose not to include a birth narrative of either of these men, but to describe the birth of their forerunner and anointer, the prophet Samuel.

 This in itself accentuates the importance the author attached to Samuel's role in the events that follow.
 He seems to be saying in a subtle way that flesh and blood are to be subordinated to word and Spirit in the process of the establishment of kingship.

-For this reason (chs.1-3) should be viewed as integrally related to what follows, not as a more likely component of the book of Judges or as a loosely attached prefix to the rest of 1,2 Samuel.
+For this reason chs.
+1 - 3 should be viewed as integrally related to what follows, not as a more likely component of the book of Judges or as a loosely attached prefix to the rest of 1,2 Samuel.
 Kingship is given its birth and then nurtured by the prophetic word and work of the prophet Samuel.

 Moreover, the events of Samuel's nativity thematically anticipate the story of God's working that is narrated in the rest of the book.

-The "ark narratives" (chs.
-4-6)
+2. The "ark narratives" (chs.
+4 - 6).